 A good/effective client onboarding process is valuable not only for customers but also for businesses.
 Specifically:

 1. Client onboarding highly affects customer satisfaction – Customers will be highly dissatisfied if they do not get assistance from the seller or service provider after the “checkout stage.”
-Some customers might even think that the transaction is a scam, particularly if the service or product sold is technical.
+Some customers might even think the transaction is a scam, particularly if the service or product sold is technical.
 And in these times, customers are likely to leave customer reviews (and create social media posts) when dissatisfied.

 9 Tips for Onboarding New Clients